 Photo courtesy of http://liberato.org Ricardo Liberato

-These notes are about how implausible most of the last couple of hundred years of theories are, and how strange is the persistence of the same basic idea, given that simple solutions that would actually work are fairly obvious.
+These notes are about how implausible most of the last couple of hundred years of theories are, and how strange is the persistence of variations on the same clearly impossible idea, given that simple solutions that would actually work are fairly obvious.

 A more plausible way is presented here.